waiei/Group.ini-lua/doc/en/GROUPCOLOR.md

 Defines the color of the group.
 It is up to the implementation of the theme to decide how the definition will behave.
-This feature is a parameter added to the <a href="https://bitbucket.org/inorizushi/xx-starlight-download/src/master/README.md" target="_blank">XX -STARLiGHT-</a> theme.
+This feature is a parameter added to [XX -STARLiGHT-](https://bitbucket.org/inorizushi/xx-starlight-download/src/master/README.md) theme.

 ## Basic format